Around the Fur: Background

+Album cover

 The album cover was shot by the photographer Rick Kosick during a late-night party in Seattle near where the band was recording.
 Upon seeing the candid photo of a woman, the band decided that they wanted to use it as the album cover.
 Kosick was unsure who the woman was, so the band had to track her down to obtain permission, which she eventually granted.
 The woman appearing on the cover is Lisa M. Hughes, a friend of Stephen Carpenter.
 Hughes spoke publicly about the cover for the first time during the album's 20th anniversary in 2017.
 Moreno has since expressed his dislike of the cover, calling it "horrible", one of the reasons being that it insinuated infidelity of the band members who were married.

 Composition and lyrics

-Around the Fur has been described as alternative metal, nu metal, and post-hardcore.
+Around the Fur has been described as an alternative metal, nu metal and post-hardcore album.
 Guitarist Stephen Carpenter has since reflected, "We didn't really pay much attention to that.
 I remember when these subgenre names didn't exist.
 It was just metal.
 So I don't think we made a decision to step away [from nu metal] – we've never paid attention to what anyone else was doing.
 We just did what we thought was right, and tried to make a killer album."
 The producer Terry Date stated that the band wanted to become "more sophisticated" with Around the Fur.
 Lyrically, much of the album addresses topics such as juvenile perception, existential angst, sex, romance, violence, the death of loved ones, and break-ups.

 In a 1998 interview with Chart magazine, Moreno commented, "When we went in to make this record, we really didn't have a set idea of what we wanted to come out with."
 However, he felt that the album "fell into place" once the band had settled into the studio.
 The band expanded its sound, spending more time with the producer Terry Date, and giving more thought to the album's production.
 Abe Cunningham varied his drum sound and experimented by using different types of snare drums on almost every track.
 The album was praised for its loud-soft dynamics, the flow of the tracks, Moreno's unusual vocals, and the strong rhythm section grooves created by Cunningham and Cheng.